mikelogaciuk/mikelogaciuk.github.io/all_collections/_posts/2023-02-21-gopher-notes.md

 }
 ```

-*Note: You need to provide all the values or compiler with fail.*
+*Note: You need to provide all the values or compiler will fail.*

 ### Fields access